KeplerInCoding/KeplerInCoding/README.md

 ###

 <div align="center">
-<p align="left">- 🔭 I’m currently working on projects finding peeps for hackathons (ML and dev). <br>- 🌱 I’m currently learning web development, dsa.<br>- 🤔 I’m looking for buddies to study or code together-> active on discord : username @!
-Mayy#5791 <br>- 💬 Ask me about coding, projects, music, series, mythology, life and wtv stuff...<br>- 😄 Pronouns: she/her (20yo)<br>- ⚡ Fun fact: uhh nvm don't wanna scare ya! [connect with me u'll know 👀]</p>
+<p align="left">- 🔭 Currently working on projects, finding peeps for hackathons (ML and dev). <br>- 🌱 Passionate about staying up-to-date with the latest tech trends, I'm always learning new skills and currently mastering MERN stack and DSA<br>- 🤔 Looking for buddies to study or code together-> active on discord as : username @!
+Mayy#5791 <br>- 💬 Ask me about coding, projects, music, series, mythology, life and wtv stuff...<br>- 😄 Pronouns: she/her (20yo)<br>- ⚡ Fun fact: I have a secret to share, but you'll have to connect with me to find out. 👀</p>

 </div>